MelloSec/PhirstPhish/README.md

 ### Quick Steps

-#### Terminal One - Create insider lure device code for second step
+#### Terminal One - Create insider lure device code for second step, this will loot user, run azurehound and send the internal phish
 ```powershell
 # First Step, target privileged account with payload link this will go out as an internal user
 $url = "https://invoicecity.azurewebsites.net/coolplans"